Three great stories we found on the internet this week.

 A scientist drives a small spike into the stem of a rhododendron, connects it by wire to an LED light and rubs the leaves together.
 Let there be light!
 It sounds too simple to be true, but it works.
 Leaves gather electrical charges from the air, just like your clothes sometimes do.
 Those charges are funneled into the plant, turning it into a bright green battery.
 Now, researchers at the Italian Institute of Technology are working on ways to tap that battery — and help trees create even more static charge.

-Sign up for the Reasons to be Cheerful newsletter.They’re doing this by adding artificial leaves made of silicon rubber, so that when the wind blows the tree has more leaves to rub together, creating additional electricity.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.They’re doing this by adding artificial leaves made of silicon rubber, so that when the wind blows the tree has more leaves to rub together, creating additional electricity.
 That power can then be channeled out of the tree using common electrical conduits.
 One tree that the researchers tested in a wind tunnel lit up 150 LED lights once the fake leaves were attached.

 Attaching fake leaves to trees is laborious, and large amounts of wind power are probably better harnessed with regular wind turbines.
 But the researchers say that for certain low-voltage needs — say, powering the lights in a park — trees could provide the electricity needed with minimal infrastructure.
 One big unknown remains, however: Do the trees need the energy we would be taking from them?